minios-linux/minios-live/docs/minios-cmd.md

 #### Kernel Options
 - `-kf, --kernel-flavour NAME`: Specify the kernel flavour (e.g., 'none').
-- `-bpo, --kernel-backports`: Enable the use of the Linux kernel from backports.
 - `-aufs, --kernel-aufs`: Enable AUFS support in the kernel.
 - `-dkms, --kernel-build-dkms`: Enable compilation of additional drivers during kernel installation.